ZEV Ready Step 6: Identify EVSE Opportunities

-Step 6 of the site-level federal fleet electrification process includes identifying electric vehicle supply equipment (EVSE) opportunities.
+Step 6 of the site-level federal fleet ZEV Ready process includes identifying electric vehicle supply equipment (EVSE) opportunities.

 Primary Audiences

-Process to Assess the Suitability of Electrification at Each Location
+Process To Assess the Suitability of EV Implementation at Each Location

-This planning stage involves focusing on identifying the specific opportunities (over a five-year time horizon) to transition vehicles at each fleet location to ZEVs and determine the EVSE needed to support those electrification opportunities.
+This planning stage involves focusing on identifying the specific opportunities (over a 5-year time horizon) to transition vehicles at each fleet location to ZEVs and determine the EVSE needed to support those EV implementation opportunities.

-The agency headquarters fleet electrification managers coordinate with the site location fleet manager(s) and the site ZEV champion to identify opportunities to acquire ZEVs and deploy EVSE to support those vehicles at each fleet location.
-The process detailed in this section summarizes how agencies can assess the suitability of electrification for each vehicle at each fleet location.
+The agency headquarters fleet managers coordinate with the site location fleet manager(s) and the site ZEV champion to identify opportunities to acquire ZEVs and deploy EVSE to support those vehicles at each fleet location.
+The process detailed in this section summarizes how agencies can assess the ZEV suitability for each vehicle at each fleet location.
 This process includes three steps:

 Step 1—Evaluate the mission and operating characteristics of existing vehicles at the fleet location.

-Step 2—Assess ZEV suitability to determine which are possible candidates for electrification.
+Step 2—Assess ZEV suitability to determine which vehicles are possible EV candidates.

 Step 3—Determine the feasibility of installing EVSE at fleet locations to support those vehicles.

-Step 2.
-Assess ZEV suitability to determine which vehicles are possible candidates for electrification.
+Step 2: Assess ZEV suitability to determine which vehicles are possible EV candidates.

 Step 5: Identify ZEV Opportunities provides detail in evaluating and identifying suitable ZEV candidates at each fleet location, the first two steps of this process.
 This section, Step 6: Identify EVSE Opportunities, discusses the final step, determining the feasibility of installing EVSE to support those candidate ZEVs.